x71c9/video-streaming/README.md

 ## Demo 2 [NGINX]

 The demo 2 create a streaming server with docker and nginx image.
 The configuration of the server is in `nginx.conf`.
+This configuration file will be overwritten by the one in the cotainer since it is set as volume.

 1. Run `docker-nginx.sh` to start the docker contianer with the server.
 2. Run `ffmpeg-to-nginx.sh` to start streaming the camera feed to the nginx